Bananapus/nana-core/README.md

 ### Permissions

 [`JBPermissions`](https://github.com/Bananapus/nana-core/blob/main/src/JBPermissions.sol) allows one address to grant another address permission to call functions in Juicebox contracts on their behalf.
-Each ID in [`JBPermissionIds`](https://github.com/Bananapus/nana-permission-ids/blob/master/src/JBPermissionIds.sol) grants access to a specific set of these functions.
+Each ID in [`JBPermissionIds`](https://github.com/Bananapus/nana-permission-ids/blob/master/src/JBPermissionIds.sol) grants access to a specific set of these functions, which can be granted to another address with [`JBPermissions.setPermissionsFor(…)`](https://github.com/Bananapus/nana-core/blob/main/src/JBPermissions.sol#L105).

 For example, if `alice.eth` owns project ID #5, she can queue new rulesets for the project.
 If `alice.eth` gives `bob.eth` permission to `QUEUE_RULESETS`, `bob.eth` can also queue rulesets for project ID #5.